 Dad and I get into the mountains a few times a year.
-Last winter we did an epic glacier crossing below Fitzroy near Mom and Dad's winter refuge in El Chalten, Patagonia.
-This year, a few days after returning from El Chalten, Dad grabbed his fatty new Manaslu skis and shlepped to Italy to join me in the Ortler Mountains.
+Last winter we did an epic glacier crossing in Patagonia near Mom and Dad's winter refuge in El Chalten.
+This year, a few days after returning from El Chalten, Dad grabbed his new Manaslu skis and shlepped to Italy to join me in the Ortler Mountains.

 One of my two heroes.
 Dave Stock is a retired mechanical engineering professor at Washington State University.
 My other hero is my mom Molly Stock.

-We skied lifts for a day in Sulden then headed over to the Marteller Hut for Easter morning.
+We skied lifts for a day in Sulden then toured to the Marteller Hut for Easter morning.

 Whiteout and snowing all day as we toured from the Marteller Hut to the Casati Hut and down to Sulden.
 Easter weekend is the region's busiest, but the mountains were deserted.
-Just quiet, falling snow.
+Just us in the quiet, falling snow.

 We stopped at Tre Cannoni, where WWI cannons line the ridge on the former Austrian - Italian front.